 Jonathan Parsons, Ph.D., of the Edsel B. Ford Research Institute, Department of Physics and Biophysics, developed methods of X-ray diffraction in the analysis of biological and medical compounds and substances, which was significant in the work with kidney stones.

 In 1973, the Troy satellite began to provide renal dialysis clinics under the direction of Dr. Levin.
-Francis Dumler, M.D., who completed his training at Ford Hospital including a nephrology fellowship, joined the Division’s staff in the 1970s and became Physician-in-Charge of the Fairlane satellite’s hemodialysis center in Dearborn and Director of the Immobilized Enzyme Research Laboratory.
+Francis Dumler, M.D., who completed his training at Ford Hospital including a nephrology fellowship, joined the Division’s staff in the 1970s and became Physician-in-Charge of The Fairlane Hemodialysis Center in Dearborn and Director of the Immobilized Enzyme Research Laboratory.

-Dr. Levin first recruited Pedro Cortes, M.D., a native of Spain and former fellow of his from Northwestern.
-Dr. Cortes became well known for his work in diabetes research.
-He recruited Max Wisgerhof, M.D., and opened the hypertension clinic in the Clara Ford Pavilion on the hospital’s campus in 1982.
-The area provided exam rooms, labs, offices, and 15 dialysis stations.
-The nephrology hypertension clinic and dialysis unit were under the direction of Dr. Levin and staffed by Drs.
+Dr. Levin first recruited Pedro Cortes, M.D., a native of Spain and former fellow of his from Northwestern University.
+Dr. Cortes became world-renowned for his work in diabetes research.
+He recruited Max Wisgerhof, M.D., and opened the Hypertension Clinic in the Clara Ford Pavilion on the hospital’s campus in 1982.
+This area provided exam rooms, labs, offices, and 15 dialysis stations.
+The nephrology Hypertension Clinic and dialysis unit were under the direction of Dr. Levin and staffed by Drs.
 Wisgerhof, Caldwell, and Arturo Pascual.

 In 1983, the Henry Ford Health Care Corporation was formed as the parent organization of the hospital and two subsidiaries: Fairlane Health Services for the development of new business and Greenfield Health Systems Corporation for varied services, including kidney dialysis.

 Drs.
 Francis Dumler and Pedro Cortes along with many other scientists conducted ongoing work in the nephrology research laboratory.
 Dr. Dumler was an active researcher in the renal metabolic alterations in diabetes.
-After Dr. Levin’s departure, he served as Acting Division Head from 1988-1990.
+After Dr. Levin’s departure, he served as Acting Division Head from 1988 to1990.

 Robert G. Narins, M.D. led the Division from 1990 to 2000.
-A leader in education and teaching, Dr. Narins later became Chair of the American Board of Internal Medicine (ABIM) Nephrology Board.
-The American Society of Nephrology established the Robert G. Narins Award in 2006, which is given annually to individuals with “meritorious contributions in education and teaching.”
+A leader in education and teaching, Dr. Narins later became Chair, American Board of Internal Medicine Nephrology Board.
+In 2006, The American Society of Nephrology established the Robert G. Narins Award, which is awarded annually to individuals with “meritorious contributions in education and teaching.”

 In 1996, a cross-racial living kidney transplant between two friends was performed at Henry Ford Hospital.
 This was the first of its kind in Michigan and one of only two dozen in the United States.

-Jerry Yee, M.D., was appointed Division Head of Nephrology and Hypertension in 2001 and serves as the chief medical director of Greenfield Health Systems, the end-stage renal disease administrator for the health system.
-Dr. Yee is the current Editor-in-Chief of Advances in Chronic Kidney Disease, a publication of the National Kidney Foundation and Deputy Editor of the Nephrology Self Assessment Program, a publication of the American Society of Nephrology.
-He also chaired the ABIM’s CKD Practice Improvement Module committee.
+Jerry Yee, M.D., was appointed Division Head, Nephrology and Hypertension in 2001.
+He is also Chief Medical Officer, Greenfield Health Systems, the end-stage renal disease administrator for the health system.
+Dr. Yee is Editor-in-Chief, Advances in Chronic Kidney Disease, a publication of the National Kidney Foundation and Co-Director, Nephrology Self-Assessment Program, an educational vehicle of the American Society of Nephrology.
+He also chaired the ABIM CKD Practice Improvement Module development committee.